megalon/BeatSaber-UnofficialTrackEditor/README.md

 + Locking the grid to 8th / 16th / 32nd notes, or placing at arbitrary positions

++ Placing notes while the track is playing by pressing keys on the keyboard.

 ![Example image](https://i.imgur.com/XZVS8Bc.png)

 To run: